-Mary and her husband, Pete, raise quarter horses, cattle, and hay on their ranch in the Elk River Valley in northwestern Colorado.
-She and Pete have two adult children.
+Mary and her husband raise quarter horses, cattle, and hay on their ranch in the Elk River Valley of northwestern Colorado.

 She can be reached at www.marybkurtz.com

 Excerpt from “A Rustling in the Oaks,” an essay included in my collection, Apertures: Findings from a Rural Life

 I often watch for signs of life when I wander on a nearby hill.
 I’ve come to know a small ecosystem exists hidden from view.
 The oak and chokecherry covered ground rests between the open meadows below and the aspen groves neighboring the evergreen forest above on the ridge.
 The wildlife native to my home, come and go, graze, sleep, retreat, in the shadows of the brush, the shade of the aspen when safe, curled in the sparse grass on the soil-poor ground.
 I take pleasure in searching for evidence of that small world.